Press Kit: At-a-Glance

 Emerald Isle is known as the most prominent of the banks on the Crystal Coast.
 Named for the lush greenery that covers much of the area, Emerald Isle is located at the western end of the Bogue Banks.
 Accommodations dotting the coastline range from quaint beach cottages and condominiums to mammoth beach houses known locally as “sand castles.”
 Visitors have the freedom to spend their days exploring un-crowded coastline, dining at casually elegant restaurants, shopping at fanciful boutiques filled with coastal treasures or setting sail on private chartered fishing excursions.

 A blessed location along sparklingly clear water with rows of charter fishing boats gently bobbing like fishing lures waiting to usher passengers to their first “big catch,” Morehead City is known for the most diverse fishing on the coast.
-From its quaint shopping district comprised of art galleries intermixed with antique stores filled with generations of treasured relics, to the colorful, Branson-style musical extravaganza known as The Morehead Center for the Performing Arts, boredom is simply not a factor for visitors to the area.
+From its quaint shopping district comprised of art galleries intermixed with antique stores filled with generations of treasured relics, to the colorful, Branson-style musical extravaganza known as the Crystal Coast Jamboree, boredom is simply not a factor for visitors to the area.

 eminiscent of times past where wild horses roam freely on deserted beaches, the Cape Lookout National Seashore, with its famed lighthouse, offers escapists a 56-mile stretch of undeveloped shimmering beaches accessible only by boat.
 Sea oat laced sand dunes and miles of large unbroken conch shells seem like they have been resting there for centuries.
 In harmony with the natural scenery are fishermen patiently waiting and watching, like shore birds, looking for their next meal to spring out of the frothy blue waters.